 Back to top

-This publication is comparable to quarterly reports which are characteristic of countries with inflation target regimes.
-Its purpose is to communicate the perception of the BCRA about inflation dynamics and its forecast of the evolution of prices, and to openly explain the rationale behind its monetary policy decisions.
+The purpose of this publication is to communicate the perception of the BCRA about inflation dynamics and its forecast of the evolution of prices, and to openly explain the rationale behind its monetary policy decisions.

 This report is published on a quarterly basis, after the release of the inflation rate for the last month of each quarter, and is presented in a press conference given by the Governor of the BCRA.